codewithprash/item_count_button/README.md

 ## Example

-TODO: You can find a complete example in the example directory of this package.
+You can find a complete example in the example directory of this package.

 ## License

-TODO: This Flutter package is released under the MIT License.
+This Flutter package is released under the MIT License.

 ## Additional information

-TODO: Welcome contributions to Item Count Number Button!
+Welcome contributions to Item Count Number Button!
 If you encounter any issues, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request.
 Your contributions can help make this package even better.
 <!-- ## Features

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.